Ardit Gjebrea: Life and career

-Gjebrea has released three albums throughout his career, beginning with the eponymous "Ardit Gjebrea" in 2001.
-In 2005, he released "Projekt Jon", a best-selling album in Albania.
-"Projekt Jon" showcased Gjebrea's artistic range as he merged influences of Albanian traditional music, Balkanic and Mediterranean sounds and instruments, as well as recent trends in international music.
-In 2005 he released "trendeline dhe kenge".
+Gjebrea has released three albums throughout his career, beginning with the eponymous album Ardit Gjebrea in 2001.
+In 2005, he released Projekt Jon, a best-selling album in Albania.
+Projekt Jon showcased Gjebrea's artistic range as he merged influences of Albanian traditional music, Balkanic and Mediterranean sounds and instruments, as well as recent trends in international music.
+In 2005 he released "Trëndelinë dhe këngë".

 Gjebrea has held some 250 concerts in Albania, as well as performances in the US, Canada, Germany, United Kingdom, Greece, Romania, Turkey, Italy, Belgium and China.

 His daughter, Anna Gjebrea, represented Albania in the Junior Eurovision Song Contest 2021.
+She also hosted the 2025 edition of Kënga Magjike alongside him.

 Career as a presenter and producer

-Throughout his career, Gjebrea has presented and produced several TV shows including TeleBingo, several editions of the annual Miss & Mister Albania, Dua më shumë Shqipërinë, Rokoloko, and Krishtlindje në Tiranë.
+Throughout his career, Gjebrea has presented and produced several TV shows including the Albanian TeleBingo, several editions of the annual Miss & Mister Albania, Dua më shumë Shqipërinë, Rokoloko, and Krishtlindje në Tiranë.

 In 2011, Gjebrea was host of the Miss Europe Contest, held that year in Albania.
-In 2016, he hosted the 19th edition of the 'Miss Model of the World' contest held in China.
+In 2016, he hosted the 19th edition of the "Miss Model of the World" contest held in China.

 Kënga Magjike

-Every year, in a process starting in June and ending in November, Gjebrea, through his production house JonMusic and in cooperation with KLAN Television produces and finalizes Kënga Magjike, a festival of the contemporary music for artists from Albania, Kosovo, North Macedonia and Montenegro.
-The first Kenga Magjike was held in 1999, and the last edition took place in November 2016.
-Kenga Magjike is broadcast live in Albania by Klan TV, Ora News and STV, in Kosovo by RTV21, in Macedonia by Alsat and across the Balkans by the Bulgarian network Ballkanika Music Television.
+Every year, in a process starting in June and ending in November, Gjebrea, through his production house JonMusic and in cooperation with Klan TV, finalizes production on Kënga Magjike, a festival of the contemporary music for artists from Albania, Kosovo, North Macedonia and Montenegro.
+The first Kenga Magjike was produced in 1999, and the last edition took place in November 2016.
+Kënga Magjike is broadcast live in Albania by Klan TV, Ora News and STV, in Kosovo by RTV21, in Macedonia by Alsat and across the Balkans by the Bulgarian network Ballkanika Music Television.

 E Diela Shqiptare

-Since 2008, Gjebrea is the producer and host of E Diela Shqiptare (Albanian Sunday), a Sunday afternoon show.
+Since 2008, Gjebrea is the producer and host of E Diela Shqiptare (The Albanian Sunday), a Sunday afternoon show.
 E Diela Shqiptare includes debates, ballet, live music, performances, guests, sport results, and games.